Edmonton Entrepreneurs Making a Difference: Part 2

 The Next Act Pub, Pip and Meat are celebrated sister restaurants and Old Strathcona staples.
 If you ask any Edmontonian about their favourite local watering hole, they are likely to name one (if not all) of these restaurants.
 When the COVID-19 pandemic hit, the three eateries had no choice but to close their doors to the public.
 In a time of great uncertainty, the team took a moment to look outward to the community who would benefit greatly from a donation of food and goodwill.
 They decided to donate a large supply of unused food from the closure of all three restaurants to The Mustard Seed's “Neighbour Centre”, the only centre for adults struggling with poverty & homelessness on the south side of the river, with whom they've had an ongoing partnership.
 The Mustard Seed is a safe and supportive place where people experiencing problems associated with poverty and homelessness can have their physical needs met in the short term, but also begin to heal and grow mentally, emotionally, and spiritually for a better life down the road.
 The team at Meat also cooked up 50 litres of pork rib stew for donation, and the restaurants have made contributions to both the Hope Mission and the Old Strathcona Youth Society as well.

-On top of all that, The Next Act has been selling 'Surprise Packs' of 4 randomly selected beers, with all of the proceeds going directly to supporting the Edmonton theatre community, a group that has been greatly affected by the cancellation of productions and venue bookings during this time.
-Since their initial closures, Meat, Pip and The Next Act are now up and running again in a modified way - offering take-out to satisfy your cravings!
+On top of all that, The Next Act sold 'Surprise Packs' of 4 randomly selected beers, with all of the proceeds going directly to supporting the Edmonton theatre community, a group that has been greatly affected by the cancellation of productions and venue bookings during this time.
+Since their initial closures, Meat, Pip and The Next Act are now up and running again, so be sure to stop by or order-in!

 People experiencing poverty and homelessness are among those most at risk of infectious diseases such as COVID-19, and organizations like The Mustard Seed need your continued support.
 Visit their website for information on how you can donate and help make a difference.